History of Deportivo de A Coruña: 2005/2006: Caparrós and the 'Transition Year'

-On 27 November 2005 the classy team of Villarreal had outplayed Deportivo in Riazor (0-2).
+On 27 November 2005 the classy team of Villarreal had outplayed Deportivo in Riazor (0–2).
 But the home stadium of Deportivo had lost to be the fortress it was once.
 For the first time in many years, Deportivo were more self-convinced playing away from home than in La Coruña itself.
 This probably had to do with the style it was handling: waiting for opponents to make mistakes instead of being more creative themselves.
 That tactic proved to be a success in the next three matches: away to Sevilla and Celta and home to newly promoted Cádiz.
 In Sevilla, the referee booked a total of twelve players and gave red cards to two Sevilla players.
-Effective Deportivo took advantage of by scoring two goals (0-2).
-One week later, the team again didn't play impressive but secured three important points at home against Cádiz (1-0) thanks to, as mentioned earlier, a goal of Diego Tristán.
+Effective Deportivo took advantage of by scoring two goals (0–2).
+One week later, the team again did not play impressive but secured three important points at home against Cádiz (1–0) thanks to, as mentioned earlier, a goal of Diego Tristán.

 When the Christmas break approached, there was overall satisfaction though about the way Deportivo was evolving.
 One of the highlights of the season will have been the away match with Celta de Vigo (seventh placed) on 17 December 2005.
 In the days before, Caparrós extended his contract for two more years to 2008 and Deportivo signed talented striker Javier Arizmendi from Atlético de Madrid (taking Momo's place).
 It became an excellent week when during the Galician derby Deportivo quickly took control.
 After initial pressure from the home side, Celta's goalkeeper Pinto was sent off and Diego Tristán converted the following penalty kick.
 Goals of Valerón and Capdevila before the break clinically finished off Celta to make the final score 0–3.
 Deportivo now shared third Liga spot with Real Madrid, Villarreal and Valencia.
 It seemed as the glory days of the Irureta-era were returning.
 Considering the loss of many important players in the previous two-and-a-half years, that meant an enormous achievement.